The University of Rhode Island

 The initials of the Archive Number designate the pattern collection holder.
 For Example: BWS is the Betty Williams Collection, URI is the University of Rhode Island Collection.

-- To PRINT click PRINT THIS PAGE button at the upper left.
+4. To PRINT, click PRINT THIS PAGE button at the top.

 For Larger view of the Pattern Images:

-- Left click on the image to see the larger view.
+1. Click on the image to see a larger view.

-- To PRINT click PRINT THIS PAGE button at the upper left.
+2. To PRINT, click PRINT THIS PAGE button at the top of the page.

 TIP: to move to the search page quickly, Use END on the keyboard.